metal3-io/baremetal-operator/docs/deploying.md

 ```

-In case you are deploying baremetak-operator locally, make sure to populate and
+In case you are deploying baremetal-operator locally, make sure to populate and
 export these environment variables before deploying.